Protocentral/ProtoCentral_fdc1004_breakout/README.md

-## For further details of the board, refer [the documentation on FDC1004 breakout board](https://docs.protocentral.com/getting-started-with-FDC1004/)
+## For further details, refer [the documentation on FDC1004 breakout board](https://docs.protocentral.com/getting-started-with-FDC1004/)